Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,1227.0591666666667,1235.4342.md

 ### Transcript

-> signalling in the works for the future the consensus here is that there
+> signalling in the works for the future the consensus here is that there probably will be don't know when it